Who is Moll Dyer? The Witch of Leonardtown, Maryland

 Moll Dyer’s rock once sat outside of the Old Jail in Leonardtown, Maryland.
 This is the rock where Moll Dyer’s body was found in 1697.
 Locals claim the rock is haunted, cursed by Moll Dyer the witch.
 Legend has it that at one time you could see the imprint of Moll Dyer’s knees and hand in the rock; however, these imprints have long been erased in time.
 Do we know for sure this is the actual Moll Dyer rock?

 The rock was found in a ravine in 1972 and moved outside of the Old Jail, but there is no real evidence to confirm this is the actual rock where Moll Dyer was found some three-hundred years ago.
 On February 26th, 2021, the rock was moved from outside of the Old Jail to the inside of Tudor Hall and is now preserved for future visitors.
-The Mayor of Leonardtown also proclaimed February 26th as the official Moll Dyer day.
+THANKS TO MY MOM Jeannie Carrico, who pushed and lobbied for the rock to be moved inside, out of the elements.
+The Mayor of Leonardtown also proclaimed February 26th as the Official Moll Dyer day!

 Strange Paranormal Rock Experiences